devHeadset/cat.nvim/README.md

 **cat.nvim** is a highly customizable, minimalistic Neovim configuration designed to enhance your coding experience.
 Built for speed and simplicity, it aims to provide a solid development environment while remaining lightweight and fast.
 Currently, **cat.nvim** is in its alpha stage, so expect frequent updates and changes.

+## Themes

+If you want more themes add a PR, or a issue for requesting them.

 ## 🚧 Alpha Status 🚧

 **Important:** This project is currently in its alpha phase, meaning it is still under active development.
 Expect frequent breaking changes, updates, and improvements.
 Please report any issues you find!